aetperf/aetperf.github.io/_posts/2024-05-30-An-Hybrid-information-retriever-with-DuckDB.md

 We observe that the embeddings are not normalized.
 This implies that in DuckDB, the cosine similarity function ([`array_cross_product(array1, array2)`](https://duckdb.org/docs/sql/functions/array#array_cosine_similarityarray1-array2)) will be used instead of the lighter inner product ([`array_inner_product(array1, array2)`](https://duckdb.org/docs/sql/functions/array#array_inner_productarray1-array2)).

 The model weights are being cached on the local disk on the first use by `sentence-transformers`.
 The PyTorch model binary file is about 265 MB size, this is a small model.
 If you want to use your GPU, you just need to [install PyTorch for GPU](https://pytorch.org/get-started/locally/#start-locally) first in your environment.
-Beware that it requires specific versions of CUDA on your system (e.g. 11.8 or 12.1).
+Beware that it requires specific versions of CUDA on your system.

 #### Semantic chunking<a name="Semantic_chunking"></a>